 Money is not the only thing that creates distortion under scrutiny.
 Romantic relationships—especially the private tensions that live inside them—are almost impossible to share without altering their nature.
 We've all been tempted to talk about a fight, to vent about a partner's strange habit, or to recount a moment of emotional distance like a parable.
 Sometimes this happens innocently enough, passed off as humor or small talk.
 But even when well-intentioned, something shifts the moment you let someone else into that room.

-Trust, after all, is not just about fidelity—it’s about containment.
+Trust, after all, is not just about fidelity—it's about containment.
 The unspoken agreement between two people that certain things will stay in the room where they happened.
-Break that boundary too often, even with close friends, and the relationship becomes porous in ways you can’t always repair.
-I've learned this the hard way: what feels like harmless storytelling can be received as betrayal.
-And once it leaves your mouth, it’s no longer yours to shape.
+Break that boundary too often, even with close friends, and the relationship becomes porous in ways you can't always repair.
+What feels like harmless storytelling can be received as betrayal.
+And once it leaves your mouth, it's no longer yours to shape.
 It takes on a life of its own—filtered, interpreted, passed around.

 This is not to say we should keep everything bottled up.
 There is such a thing as suffocating in your own silence.
 But there is also such a thing as self-respect.
 As stewardship of the emotional soil a relationship grows in.
 Psychology doesn't offer an easy binary here—there's no clean line between oversharing and necessary catharsis—but it does point to patterns.
 According to the framework of Social Penetration Theory, disclosing sensitive relational experiences before the recipient has demonstrated trustworthiness or emotional capacity can rupture intimacy rather than deepen it.
 The container matters as much as the content.